MahBoiDeveloper/RedAlert3World/Readme.md

 ... is a fan made missions package for Command &amp; Conquer: Red Alert 3.

-List of patched maps and campaigns:
+List of included maps and campaigns with edits:
 * [Time To Repentance](https://www.moddb.com/games/cc-red-alert-3/addons/remastered-campaignrepentance)

 ## About `map.str` format used in the repository